glomex/gcdt-docs/docs/40_ramuda.md

 #### deploy

-Deploy a AWS Lambda function to AWS.
+Deploy an AWS Lambda function to AWS.
 If the lambda function is non-existent it will create a new one.

 For an existing lambda function ramuda checks whether the hashcode of the bundle has changed and updates the lambda function accordingly.
 This feature was added to ramuda so we are able to compare the hashcodes locally and save time for bundle uploads to AWS.